docs

 assets/ Published assets.

-index.php Entry script.
+index.php Entry script for web.

 runtime/ Files generated during runtime.